Balloon Sinuplasty Surgery

 What is balloon sinuplasty?

-Balloon sinuplasty is a minimally invasive endoscopic procedure that relieves blockages and enlarges the sinuses using a tiny balloon.
+Balloon sinuplasty is a minimally invasive endoscopic procedure that relieves blockages and enlarges the sinuses using a tiny balloon that helps with sleep apnea.
 During the FDA-approved procedure, a catheter is put into the nose, and inserts the balloon inside the sinuses.
 Gradually, the balloon is then inflated and the sinus passages are widened.
 Often, this procedure is used to treat nasal obstructions and other sinus-related issues.

 Why is balloon sinuplasty performed?

-A balloon sinuplasty surgery is a minimally invasive endoscopic procedure used to treat chronic sinusitis.
+A balloon sinuplasty surgery is a minimally invasive endoscopic procedure used to treat chronic sinusitis and relieve sleep apnea symptoms.
 Sinusitis is an inflammation of the lining within the paranasal sinuses.
 Once inflamed, the sinus cavities become a fertile ground for viruses and bacteria to grow, resulting in infection.
 When acute sinusitis becomes chronic, it may indicate a problem with the structure of the nose or sinuses.
 A balloon sinus surgery may be recommended in these cases.
 In addition, the procedure can also be used to treat sleep apnea (OSA) that is caused by a nasal obstruction.

 What does balloon sinuplasty involve?